strangeprogrammer/CodeTutorials/README.md

 source ./devtools.sh
 ```

-It will then provide you with some prompts.
-Once you have filled those out, the following functions (which require **sudo** capabilities) will be available for you to use at the command line:
+It will then provide you with some prompts to fill out, after which the following functions (which may require **sudo** capabilities) will be available for you to use at the command line:

 ```bash
 developer	[DIRECTORY]	# Changes all files under the given directory to the developer's owner and group